Erectile Dysfunction (ED, Impotence) (cont.)

-- Is the patient taking medications that can contribute to erectile dysfunction?
+- Is the patient taking medications that can contribute to erectile dysfunction (see causes above)?

 The physical examination can reveal clues for physical causes of erectile dysfunction.
 For example, if the penis does not respond as expected to touching, a problem in the nervous system may be the cause.
 Small testicles, lack of facial hair, and enlarged breasts (gynecomastia) can point to hormonal problems such as hypogonadism with low testosterone levels.
 A reduced flow of blood as a result of atherosclerosis can sometimes be diagnosed by finding diminished arterial pulses in the legs or listening with a stethoscope for bruits (the sound of blood flowing through narrowed arteries).
 Unusual characteristics of the penis itself could suggest the root of the erectile dysfunction, for example, bending of the penis with painful erection could be the result of Peyronie's disease.
 Particular attention is paid to any underlying risk factors for erectile dysfunction.